 Effect of PCOS on Fertility

 Losing weight is a positive step, but changing your diet and eating in a way that keeps your blood glucose stable also play a part in improving PCOS symptoms and regulating your menstrual cycle.
-A diet that emphasizes carbohydrates with a low glycemic index, or GI, may benefit women with PCOS.
+A diet that emphasizes carbohydrates with a low glycemic index (GI) may benefit women with PCOS.
 Low-GI foods take longer to break down and digest, keeping your blood glucose levels stable longer.
 Simple sugars tend to rate high on the GI scale, while high-fiber foods and other complex carbohydrates rate low.
 A study published in the May 2010 issue of the "American Journal of Clinical Nutrition" found that 95 percent of women with PCOS who followed a low-glycemic diet experienced an improvement in regulating menstrual cycles, compared to 63 percent of the group who consumed a healthy conventional diet.
-Talk with your doctor about the possible benefits of following a low-glycemic-index diet.
+Talk with your doctor about the possible benefits of following a low-GI diet.

 - Fertility and Sterility: Consensus on Infertility Treatment Related to Polycystic Ovary Syndrome